RubyLearning/blog/content/post/2007/02/26/pdfwriter-for-ruby.md

 ---
-title: "PDF::Writer for Ruby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-02-26"
-layout: post
 categories:
 - ruby
+date: 2007-02-26
+layout: post
+title: PDF::Writer for Ruby
 ---

 This brief blog post is in response to the many emails you wrote to me, to blog a bit about **PDF::Writer for Ruby**.<!--more-->